turingschool/curriculum/source/projects/idea_box.markdown

 Test your app to make sure you can still add new ideas and edit them, and that the right ideas show up in the list of all the ideas.

-### Improving `POST /`
+#### Improving the `POST /` Action

-That `POST /` endpoint looks worse than it did.
+That `POST /` endpoint looks worse than it did before.
 It would be nice if we could just give the `Idea.new` a hash straight from the `params`.

-We can.
-Update the form so that it looks like this:
+We can by changing the form.
+Remember that the names of the `input` tags in the form determine the keys that are available in `params`.
+Change the form so the `input` tags are named like this:

 ```erb
 <form action='/' method='POST'>